Coal gasification: Early history of coal gas production by carbonization

 The Flemish scientist Jan Baptista van Helmont used the name "gas" in his Origins of Medicine (c.
 1609) to describe his discovery of a "wild spirit" which escaped from heated wood and coal, and which "differed little from the chaos of the ancients".
 Similar experiments were carried out in 1681 by Johann Becker of Munich and in 1684 by John Clayton of Wigan, England.
 The latter called it "Spirit of the Coal".
 William Murdoch (later known as Murdock) discovered new ways of making, purifying and storing gas.
 Among others, he illuminated his house at Redruth and his cottage at Soho, Birmingham in 1792, the entrance to the Manchester Police Commissioners premises in 1797, the exterior of the factory of Boulton and Watt in Birmingham, and a large cotton mill in Salford, Lancashire in 1805.

 Professor Jan Pieter Minckeleers lit his lecture room at the University of Louvain in 1783 and Lord Dundonald lit his house at Culross, Scotland, in 1787, the gas being carried in sealed vessels from the local tar works.
 In France, Philippe le Bon patented a gas fire in 1799 and demonstrated street lighting in 1801.
-Other demonstrations followed in France and in the United States, but, it is generally recognized that the first commercial gasplant was built by the London and Westminster Gas Light and Coke Company in Great Peter Street in 1812 laying wooden pipes to illuminate Westminster Bridge with gas lights on New Year's Eve in 1813.
+Other demonstrations followed in France and in the United States, but, it is generally recognized that the first commercial gas plant was built by the London and Westminster Gas Light and Coke Company in Great Peter Street in 1812 laying wooden pipes to illuminate Westminster Bridge with gas lights on New Year's Eve in 1813.
 In 1816, Rembrandt Peale and four others established the Gas Light Company of Baltimore, the first manufactured gas company in America.
-In 1821, natural gas was being used commercially in Fredonia, New York.
-The first German gasplant was built in Hannover in 1825 and by 1870 there were 340 gasplants in Germany making town gas from coal, wood, peat and other materials.
+The first German gas plant was built in Hannover in 1825 and by 1870 there were 340 gas plants in Germany making town gas from coal, wood, peat and other materials.